YMC-William/YMC-SDK-Documentation/YMC_SDK_Unity.md

 The Tracker is designed as a Singleton for tracking YAEvent, and should be bused as

 	YMCA.Tracker t = YMCA.Tracker.Instance;

-Initialization:

-    /* set isDebug to be true if you want to see it from YMC debug view */ public IEnumerator init(string aToken, bool isDebug = false);

 Methods: